juliend2/docs/widgets-bundle/form-building/child-widgets.md

 # Child Widgets

-Including a **child widget** (embedding one widget’s form and output inside another widget) lets you reuse existing widget functionality without duplicating form fields or front end code.
+Including a **child widget** (embedding one widget's form and output inside another widget) lets you reuse existing widget functionality without duplicating form fields or front end code.
 A common example is the Call-to-Action widget, which embeds the Button widget instead of recreating every button field.

 ## Defining a `widget` Form Field

-Add a field of **`type` => `widget`** to your widget’s `$form_options` array and specify the fully‑qualified PHP class name of the widget you want to embed.
+Add a field of **`type` => `widget`** to your widget's `$form_options` array and specify the fully-qualified PHP class name of the widget you want to embed.

 ```php
 $form_options = array(